 Owners and tenants must comply with an information gathering notice or an access notice issued by a CBD accredited assessor.
 Civil penalties may be imposed for failing to provide access or information as required, except where an exemption from disclosure obligations has been granted as noted above.
 If access to the area of the building in question is not provided, and the area has not been granted an exemption from disclosure obligations, than that area can be excluded from the BEEC.
 This means that the BEEC will not cover the entire building, and the excluded area cannot be offered for sale or lease.

-Applications under this category must provide sufficient justification and are considered on a case-by-case basis by the Department of Industry, Science, Energy and Resources.
+Applications under this category must provide sufficient justification and are considered on a case-by-case basis by the Department of Climate Change, Energy, the Environment and Waters.

 Applying for an exemption

-Applications for exemption must be made to the Secretary of the Department of Industry, Science, Energy and Resources.
+Applications for exemption must be made to the Secretary of the Department of Climate Change, Energy, the Environment and Waters.

 The CBD Program now accepts payment with a Credit card for Exemption Applications.
 Please call our accounts team on (02) 6213 6145 between 8:30am and 5pm AEDT Monday to Friday to arrange a credit card payment over the phone.